pulumi/pulumi-hugo/themes/default/content/blog/changes-to-import/index.md

 ### Example: AWS EC2 Instances

 Previously, when trying to import an EC2 instance with `pulumi import`, you'd be presented with a list of required properties that weren't satisfied.
-The challenge here is that none of these fields are marked as required, but at least one is required for the resource to be valid.
 Like above, the new behavior will read from the provider and inherit the missing properties, providing everything required to correctly import.
-This provides a much cleaner and intuitive experience for the user.
+This provides a cleaner and more intuitive experience for the user.

 #### Old Behavior